 Representing the 7th District

+Assemblymember Dickinson said he was proud to jointly author AB 187.
 “Screening young children for signs of mental illness and addressing any issues early on is the key to a healthier and more productive adult life.
-A limited tax on ammunition is a small price to pay for better mental healthcare for California’s kids,” said Dickinson.
+A limited tax on ammunition is a small price to pay for better mental healthcare for kids, reduced crime, and safer communities statewide,” concluded Dickinson.

-Sacramento – Today, Assembly Bill 169 authored by Assemblymember Roger Dickinson (D-Sacramento) was approved on a 5-2 vote by the Assembly Public Safety Committee.
+Sacramento – Today, Assembly Bill 169 authored by Assemblymember Roger Dickinson (D-Sacramento) was approved on a 43-27 vote by the California State Assembly.
 The bill would close the loophole in law that currently allows the private party transfer of “unsafe handguns” to individuals not eligible to buy them.
 It further closes a loophole that presently allows some buyers to purchase an unsafe handgun if that handgun was previously modified to be a single shot weapon.

 “AB 169 will keep non-rostered, unsafe handguns out of the hands of people who don't have a legitimate and lawful reason to own them.
 By limiting the guns available for sale we can further protect our families and our communities from gun violence,” said Dickinson.